wuyang1002431655/tango_with_django_19/manuscript/chapter18-ajax.md

 	    });
 	});

 This piece of JQuery/JavaScript will add an event handler to the element with id `#likes`, i.e. the button.
-When clicked, it will extract the category id from the button element, and then make an AJAX GET request which will make a call to `/rango/like/` encoding the `category_id` in the request.
-If the request is successful, then the HTML element with id like\_count (i.e. the \<strong\> ) is updated with the data returned by the request, and the HTML element with id likes (i.e. the \<button\>) is hidden.
+When clicked, it will extract the category ID from the button element, and then make an AJAX `GET` request which will make a call to `/rango/like/` encoding the `category_id` in the request.
+If the request is successful, then the HTML element with ID `like_count` (i.e. the `<strong>` ) is updated with the data returned by the request, and the HTML element with ID `likes` (i.e. the `<button>`) is hidden.

-There is a lot going on here and getting the mechanics right when constructing pages with AJAX can be a bit tricky.
-Essentially, when the button is clicked an AJAX request is made, given our URL mapping, this invokes the `like_category` view which updates the category and returns the new number of likes.
-When the AJAX request receives the response it updates parts of the page, i.e. the text and the button.
+There is a lot going on here, and getting the mechanics right when constructing pages with AJAX can be a bit tricky.
+Essentially, an AJAX request is made given our URL mapping when the button is clicked.
+This invokes the `like_category` view that updates the category and returns the new number of likes.
+When the AJAX request receives the response, it updates parts of the page, i.e. the text and the button.
 The `#likes` button is hidden.

 ##Adding Inline Category Suggestions
 It would be really neat if we could provide a fast way for users to find a category, rather than browsing through a long list.
-To do this we can create a suggestion component which lets users type in a letter or part of a word, and then the system responds by providing a list of suggested categories, that the user can then select from.
+To do this we can create a suggestion component that lets users type in a letter or part of a word, and then the system responds by providing a list of suggested categories, that the user can then select from.
 As the user types a series of requests will be made to the server to fetch the suggested categories relevant to what the user has entered.

 ### Workflow
 To do this you will need to do the following.

 - Create a parameterised function called `get_category_list(max_results=0, starts_with='')` that returns all the categories starting with `starts_with` if `max_results=0` otherwise it returns up to `max_results` categories.